firefly-iii/docs/docs/docs/data-importer/installation/docker.md

 ```

 !!! note
-    Change `docker run` to `docker run -d` to make sure the image runs in the background.
+    Change `docker run` to `docker run -d` so the image runs in the background.

 !!! ip
     You may need to clear your cookies, browse to `/flush` or press \[Reauthenticate\] after changing the environment variables.